MBPD: A History of Serving & Protecting

 In 1973, the department finally added another patrol car.
 Prior to that, a loaner car had to be used when the police vehicle was in for repairs.
 Sometimes officers had to answer calls in their private autos.
 Also that year, the MBPD installed its first telephone switchboard, allowing residents to contact the police directly.
 In Summer 1974, the state transportation department finally installed a traffic light at the busy intersection of Ocean Avenue and Beach Road after years of accidents and close calls.

 For many decades the police department was housed in borough hall where they quickly outgrew a large renovation in 1977.
-In October 1990, a new 2,200-square-foot one-story building on Willow Avenue was opened.
-It included two jail cells, conference and office rooms, classroom, interview room and chief’s office – five times as much space as the force had in borough hall.
-The $140,000 construction project was funded by Jay W. Ross, the borough’s leading philanthropist.
+In October 1990, a new 2,200-square-foot building on Willow Avenue was opened.
+The new police complex included two jail cells, conference and office rooms, classroom, interview room and chief’s office — five times the space the force had in borough hall.
+The $140,000 construction project was funded by Jay W. Ross, the borough’s leading philanthropist who died in 2006.

-The annual budget for the police department today nears $1.5 million.
+Today’s annual budget for the police department exceeds $1.5 million.
 The law enforcement agency presently consists of 10 full-time sworn officers, eight seasonal police officers, a civilian staff, and it oversees the school crossing guard staff.

 Monmouth Beach Chiefs of Police: